justinmeiners/efficient-programming-with-components/10_binary_counter.md

 but we do modify carry,
 so it should be passed by value.

+After we finish adding all our elements to the counter, they might not all be reduced to one element.
+There may be several elements left sitting at various levels of the counter.
+We need to do one more pass of the operation to combine them into the final result.

-The second function applies the operation to all the elements left sitting in the counter.
+This second function does that.
+It applies the operation, in the same manner to the elements left sitting in the counter.

     template <typename T, typename I, typename Op>
     // requires Op is BinaryOperation(T)